TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 This tends to surprise people given our target demographic of native Spanish speakers.
 It surprised me, too.
 I will not be trying Android again any time soon.

 **Don't Be Romantic About How You Make Money**
-(AKA, Google is an Advertising Company)
+(AKA, Remember Google is an Advertising Company)

-I don't remember where read I that title, but it's absolutely true.
+I don't remember where I read that title, but it's absolutely true.

 Year 1 all revenue came from content I own 100%.